 Providing children with an education is an important aspect of our work in Vietnam (photo: B. Neeleman)

-SOS Children's Villages works closely with the local community in order to strengthen families who are at risk of breaking down.
+Strengthen families: SOS Children's Villages works closely with the local community in order to strengthen families who are at risk of breaking down.
 In addition to advocating for the rights of children, we also provide support to parents so that children can attend kindergarten and school.
 Most of the families we support work as day labourers; their economic situation is precarious as they are hired and paid by the day.
 Other children who we assist are living with their grandparents or extended families.

-Young children from the SOS Children's Village and from local families attend the SOS Kindergarten.
+Education: Young children from the SOS Children's Village and from local families can attend the SOS Kindergarten.
 Qualified staff at the kindergarten look after up to 180 children.
 The provision of early education day-care is particularly important because of the lack of such services in the area.
 Our kindergarten provides the children with a strong foundation in life.